TooFuW/TooFuW/README.md

 ### 🛍️ Shopify Websites:
 - [AKOS](https://akos.nc/) – An e-commerce website for local products.
 - [Pacific Sécurité](https://pacificsecurite.nc/) – An e-commerce website for security cameras and surveillance equipment.

+### 💻 Wordpress Websites:
+- [Videosafe](https://videosafe.pacificsecurite.nc/) – A website for a cloud storage solution for videosurveillance.

 ---